Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Overview

-Other consequences of the identical read and write current paths contribute to the limitations of the STT-MRAMs \cite{Kent2015}.
-Distributions of read and write current values need to be well separated in this case to avoid undesired writing while reading the memory.
+Sharing the read and write current paths in STT-MRAMs is also problematic \cite{Kent2015,Apalkov2016}.
+The distributions of read and write current values need to be well separated to avoid undesired writing while reading the memory.
 However, high writing currents go against energy efficiency.
-They also require thin tunnel barrier separating the recording and reference FM layers, resulting in reliability issues due to barrier damage at high writing currents.
+They also require thin tunnel barrier separating the recording and reference ferromagnetic layers, resulting in reliability issues due to barrier damage at high writing currents.
 Moreover, optimizing the tunnel barrier (and other components of the STT-MRAM stack) for writing can have detrimental effect on the magnitude of the readout TMR.
 In contrast, the three-terminal SOT-MRAM bit cell with separate write and read paths allows for optimizing separately these two basic memory functionalities and to remove the endurance issue by not exposing the tunnel barrier to the writing current.
-These advantages come only at an expense of a larger area of the three-terminal SOT-MRAM cell (that is, a lower memory density) compared to the two-terminal STT-MRAM.
-Overall, SOT-MRAMs can find a broad utility and appear to be particularly well suited for the top of the memory hierarchy, namely for the embedded processor caches \cite{Prenat2016,Fukami2017}.
+These advantages come at the expense of a larger area of the three-terminal SOT-MRAM cell (that is, a lower memory density) compared to the two-terminal STT-MRAM.
+Overall, SOT-MRAMs can find a broad utility and appear to be particularly well suited for the top of the memory hierarchy, namely for the embedded processor caches \cite{Prenat2016,Fukami2017,Hanyu2016}.